rancher-sandbox/hypper/docs/user/tutorials/quickstart.md

 This guide covers how you can quickly get started using Hypper.

-If you already know Helm, this will be a breeze, as Hypper follows Helm's workflow and extends its functionalities to install Helm and charts that have been extended to work with Hypper.
+If you already know Helm, this will be a breeze, as Hypper follows Helm's workflow and extends its functionalities to install Helm charts that have been extended to work with Hypper.

 ## Prerequisites